Australia demands opponents stop stalling WTO tobacco case

 An Australian diplomat told the WTO’s dispute settlement body that the uncertainty of the proceedings and the failure to move towards a settlement was having a “regulatory chilling” effect on other countries thinking of putting their own tobacco rules in place, and said there could be a “human cost” of delays.

-“Australia does recognize that there may be circumstances where prolonging formal dispute processes might be justified,” the diplomat said, according to a copy of Australia’s statement provided to Reuters.
+“Australia does recognise that there may be circumstances where prolonging formal dispute processes might be justified,” the diplomat said, according to a copy of Australia’s statement provided to Reuters.

 “But it is not the case here.
 Not one of the parties has approached Australia to resolve the case through a mutually agreed solution,” the diplomat said.

 Many countries demand tobacco products carry graphic health warnings.
-But Australia has gone much further, banning flashy logos and distinctive colors in favor of drab olive packets that look more like military or prison issue, with brand names printed in small standardized fonts.
+But Australia has gone much further, banning flashy logos and distinctive colours in favour of drab olive packets that look more like military or prison issue, with brand names printed in small standardised fonts.

 Tobacco firms say the rules infringe their trademarks.
 The WTO complainants say they create illegal obstacles to trade.